 There is one obvious deficiency of almost every Social Networking site – one that, if corrected, could make all the difference in their ability to generate an income and greatly increase their usefulness.
-FriendFeed has my vote for the site that can most quickly implement this strategy and become “THE” most used Social Networking site.
+Monetizing social networking strategy is simple, but they don’t seem to see it.

 Better targeting is what is behind the calls for better filters, too much Twitter noise and pruning followers!
 Social Media sites are only useful to those who can figure out how to reduce the noise and hone in on their interests.